Controlling the collective transport of large passive particles with suspensions of microorganisms: Discussion

 \section{Discussion}

 To summarize, by stimulating a suspension of \chlamyfull\ with light, we are able to transport hundreds of large passive particles over millimeters in a controlled manner.
 Transport is due to the formation of bioconvection rolls as algae, which are denser than water, accumulate horizontally in response to the light stimulus.
-Passive beads are either attracted or repelled by the rolls depending on their density with respect to the fluid, see Fig.~\ref{fig:fig1}.
-We show that a minimal numerical continuous model of phototactic bioconvection quantitatively captures most of the experimental observations, see Fig.~\ref{fig:fig2}-~\ref{fig:fig3}.
-The bioconvection rolls are located at the edges of the concentrated algal region and extend over the area where there is a gradient in cell concentration, see Fig.~\ref{fig:fig2}b.
-This concentrated region grows over time following simple scalings (see Fig.~\ref{fig:fig3}d), and can be dynamically moved by tuning the light stimulus (see Fig.~\ref{fig:fig4}).
+Passive beads are either attracted or repelled by the rolls depending on their density with respect to the fluid, see Figure~\ref{fig:fig1}.
+The collective transport of beads is here mediated by the convective fluid flow, and not by steric interactions between individual algae and beads as in previous reports~\cite{jeanneret2016entrainment,leptos2009dynamics,ortlieb2019statistics,kurtuldu2011enhancement}.
+We show that a minimal numerical continuous model of phototactic bioconvection quantitatively captures most of the experimental observations, see Figure~\ref{fig:fig2}-~\ref{fig:fig3}.
+The bioconvection rolls are located at the edges of the concentrated algal region and extend over the area where there is a gradient in cell concentration, see Figure~\ref{fig:fig2}b.
+This concentrated region grows over time following simple scalings (see Figure~\ref{fig:fig3}d), and leads to up to 80\,\% of dense beads being swept away from the zone of bioconvection, with a clean zone of up to 8~mm$^2$, see Figure~\ref{fig:fig4_new}.
+The zone concentrated in algae can be dynamically moved by tuning the light stimulus, which leads to beads being swept away or accumulated along the path of the moving blob of algae (see Figure~\ref{fig:fig4}, \href{https://seminaris.polytechnique.fr/share/s/BQz7jc2bp3dYFqm}{Supplementary~Movie~5} and \href{https://seminaris.polytechnique.fr/share/s/fqeBDiCN7Q8rsxY}{Supplementary~Movie~6}).
 The zone of attraction or repulsion of the beads is determined by the roll size, a few hundred micrometers with our experimental parameters.
+Three different quantitative metrics show that, the larger the algae concentration, the larger the surface cleaned, and the faster and more efficient the cleaning (Figure~\ref{fig:fig4_new}).